Manual map management

 1class MyRegionGraphObserver: RegionGraphObserver {2 func onRegionGraphChanged(event: TomTomSDKNDSStoreUpdater.RegionGraphChangeEvent) {3 switch event {4 case let .error(errorData):5 // Error handling - Your code goes here.6 // For example, print the error.7 print(errorData.error.description)8 case let .structureChanged(structureData):9 // Your code goes here.10 // For example, save the graph and the corresponding states.11 graph = structureData.graph12 nodeStates = structureData.nodeStates13 case let .nodesStateChanged(nodesStateData):14 // Your code goes here.15 // For example, update the node states.16 nodeStates.merge(nodesStateData.nodeStates) { _, new in new }17 }18 }1920 private var graph: RegionGraph?21 private var nodeStates: [RegionGraphNodeID: RegionGraphNodeState] = [:]22}

-is instantiated, you can register the observer you’ve created.
-For constructing the NDSStoreUpdater
+, you can register the observer you created.
+To construct the NDSStoreUpdater

 , refer to the Offline map quickstart.